nickdelnano/recently-played-playlists-parser/README.md

 In the next few days, I wondered how I could make my own "most played of the year" playlist.
 I also didn't want to wait an entire year to get the data -- why not a "most played of the month" playlist?
 And why does it have to be "most" played -- what if I wanted a "least" played playlist?

-I thought of building a project that would allow you to create any playlist you could dream up, using any data attributes about a song or your listening habits.
+I thought of building a project that would allow you to create any playlist you could dream up, using any data attributes about a song or any pattern in your listening habits.

 A bit later, I thought about creating a grammar to define a "playlist", so that a single playlist could be composed of infinitely many playlists.